pharo-nosql/mongotalk/README.md

 ## Server Discovery And Monitoring

-You can have an introduction to the [Server Discovery And Monitoring Specification](http://emptysqua.re/server-discovery-and-monitoring.html) (SDAM) in a [blog post](https://www.mongodb.com/blog/post/server-discovery-and-monitoring-next-generation-mongodb-drivers) and in [this talk](https://www.mongodb.com/presentations/mongodb-drivers-and-high-availability-deep-dive).
+You can have an introduction to the [Server Discovery And Monitoring Specification](http://emptysqua.re/server-discovery-and-monitoring.html) in a [blog post](https://www.mongodb.com/blog/post/server-discovery-and-monitoring-next-generation-mongodb-drivers) and in [this talk](https://www.mongodb.com/presentations/mongodb-drivers-and-high-availability-deep-dive).

 ***Discovery.*** The `MongoClient` receives a *seed list* of URLs when instantiated, which is the initial list of server addresses.
 After `#start`, the client starts to *ping* the seed addresses to discover replica set data.